Dave’s Easy Homemade Tartar SauceJump to Recipe

 Most summers we make an annual trip to North Carolina with Betsy’s family and I always look forward to cooking buckets of fresh shrimp and fish.
 A good homemade tartar sauce is always in the mix.
 This version is courtesy of a friend who is usually on the trip as well.
 I love it because it’s just packed with flavor.
 A

-I was in charge of cooking the fish and everybody else pitched in for sides and stuff.
 I’m generally not one for tartar sauce and will usually pass on it for a big hit of lemon, but when I tried this tartar sauce I did two things.
-First, I took a big scoopful of it for myself.
+First, I took a big scoop of it for myself.
 Screw sharing.
 It was delicious.
 Second, I annoyed the maker of said tartar sauce until he gave me the recipe.

 The shocking thing about this recipe is that I was sure there was more to it.
 But no. It really only has a few ingredients but there are a few important things to note.